opengisch/qgis-plugin-ci/README.md

       tags: true
 ```

 This assumes that you have an existing GitHub release.
-If you want, Travis can create the release itself.
-In the `deploy` section, you must add another `provider` before the script `qgis-plugin-ci`:
+Alternatively, Travis can create the release by adding  a `releases`provider before the `script` provider:

 ```